The New P-TECH Alliance Brings Free College to More Students

 • How this program helps solve high college costs for families.

 Imagine a high school where teens do not just get a diploma.
-They also earn an associate degree for free and get directly connected to great jobs.
+They also earn an associate degree for free and get connected to great jobs.
 This is exactly what Pathways in Technology Early College High School (P-TECH) does.
-Now, leaders in education and business are celebrating 15 years of this amazing school model.
-Even better, they are starting a new group called the P-TECH Alliance to bring this chance to more teens.
+Recently, education leaders and business experts gathered to celebrate 15 years of this amazing school model.
+At the big event, they launched a new group called the P-TECH Alliance to bring this chance to more teens.

 A Clear Path to Future Careers

-The P-TECH idea is simple and clear.
-It builds a bridge from high school to college and straight into a career.
-Students get ready for high potential jobs in tech, health care, and green jobs.
-This model works so well that it has spread across 16 states and 28 countries.
-It now serves over 150,000 students in more than 600 schools.
+The recent gathering at Civic Hall in Manhattan brought together about 100 people.
+Many successful alumni attended to share their stories.
+The P-TECH idea builds a clear bridge from high school to college and straight into a career.
+Students get ready for high-demand jobs in tech, health care, and green jobs.

 Growing the Success Story